MateusGurgel/fast-api-template/readme.md

 ## TODO

+1 - Use another lib for hashing

-Make the query builder affect only search_functions with a @tag on it
+2 - Make the query builder affect only search_functions with a @tag on it

-Use another lib for hashing
+3 - Implement Logging on the aplication

-Use random salts for every user
+4 - Use random salts for every user

-Implement Logging on the aplication
+5 - Api versioning